thomchr/2019.PLT.TPM1.Paper/README.md

 Please direct questions to thomc@email.chop.edu

+See different branches for Data, Scripts, and a small DEMO of the penalized regression approach

 # Overview
 This workflow is designed to take sentinel GWAS SNPs (or any 'positive control' loci) and a set of chromatin features, create a table of overlap information and ultimately output a machine learning prediction model including features that accurately discriminate your original GWAS SNPs from a set of controls.